The Best Chocolate Chip Cookies Recipe, Ever

 - Flaky Salt Finish: That flaky salt on top isn’t decoration.
 It cuts the sweetness and makes the chocolate stand out.
 It’s a small thing, but it matters.

-How to make Chocolate Chip Cookies, Solved
+How to Make The Best Chocolate Chip Cookies

 Step 1: Make the Dough